nathancatania/ns-notification-templates/README.md

 # Netskope Notification Templates
-This repository contains templates for different user popups and email notifications, for both block and coachingactions, for a variety of different scenarios.
+This repository contains templates for different user popups and email notifications, for both block and coaching actions, for a variety of different scenarios.

 > Disclaimer: Any thoughts or opinions in this repository are my own and do not reflect those of Netskope.
 I am a Netskope SE who put this together in his own time to assist Netskope customers and employees.
 Please submit an [issue](https://github.com/nathancatania/ns-notification-templates/issues) to correct any mistakes or inaccuracies, or a PR to contribute.